 Business Considerations Come Into Play

-I can answer that question without casting doubt on your family eye doctor.
-First, however, consider that if your family physician detects something requiring surgery during your physical, he’ll readily refer you to a surgeon, knowing that you will return to him after the surgery and that you will probably be grateful that the problem was caught and handled.
+Think of it this way.
+If your family physician detects something requiring surgery during your physical, he’ll readily refer you to a surgeon, knowing that you will return to him after the surgery and that you will probably be grateful to him that the problem was caught and handled.

-In contrast, if your family optometrist decides to set up his practice to diagnose the sort of vision problems diagnosed routinely by developmental optometrists, he would find himself with two choices, both of them unappealing.
-If he diagnoses a problem, he either has to set up his practice to deal with that problem which is a huge business decision involving significant investments of time and money, or else he has to refer his patient, your child, to someone else who can deal with it, that is, to a vision therapy center.
+By contrast, if your family optometrist decides to set up his practice to diagnose the sort of vision problems diagnosed routinely by developmental optometrists, he would find himself with two choices, both of them possibly unappealing.
+If he diagnoses a problem, he either has to set up his practice to deal with that problem which is a huge business decision involving significant investments of time and money, or else he has to refer his patient to a vision therapy center.
 However, nearly all vision therapy centers are run by developmental optometrists that potentially compete with your family optometrist for patients.

 It would be wonderful if all family optometrists would decide to refer children who are experiencing reading problems to a developmental optometrist since they don't themselves, do all the testing required to uncover the relevant vision skills problems.
 However, in doing so they risk losing not only the referred patients, but entire families, to a competitor.

 I recommend that before you assume that poorly developed visual skills are not the cause of your child’s reading struggles, you need to ask your family optometrist if he ever refers to a developmental optometrist who runs a vision therapy center.
 If the answer is no, or is evasive, or is disparaging of vision therapy, you can safely assume that your child’s vision still needs further evaluation.
-If his answer is yes, tell him that your child is struggling with reading and ask him who he refers to in your area, and whether he found anything in his testing of your child that had him thinking about making such a referral.
+If his answer is yes, tell him that your child is struggling with reading and ask him who he refers to in your area, thank him, and try to assure him that you will continue to bring your child in for his regular eye care.